lucapug/midterm_shopping_intention/README.md

 the project was executed in a conda environment and the list of dependencies is in requirements.txt  (sorry, there are more than the essential dependencies because the conda enviroment is the one I make use of for the entire ml-zoomcamp course 2022 till now (week 7))

-notebook.ipynb contains EDA and the final Model selection. sandbox.ipynb contains a messy :) ,constituted by various experiments that eventually converged in the notebook.ipynb train.py contains the logic for training from CLI the final model detrmined in notebook.ipynb
+notebook.ipynb contains EDA and the final Model selection. sandbox.ipynb contains a messy :) ,constituted by various experiments that eventually converged in the notebook.ipynb, train.py contains the logic for training from CLI the final model detrmined in notebook.ipynb

 for the deployment of the model as a service BentoML framework has been used.
 In particular, service.py and bentofile.yaml are part of the depolyment with bentoml.